icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 ![](Morphometry_ISIMIP3_files/figure-gfm/unnamed-chunk-24-2.png)<!-- -->

-Comparing volumes and areas in Globathy with Hydrolakes for selected representative lakes.
+Comparing volumes and areas in GLOBathy with HydroLAKES for selected representative lakes.
 Similar result as above when comparing the whole dataset.